usatlas/AFdocs/tier3docs/doma/storage/BNL/storage-at-bnl.md

 access to.
 You can check at [RSE account usage](https://rucio-ui.cern.ch/r2d2/manage_quota) with the RSE **BNL-OSG2\_LOCALGROUPDISK** selected.
-Every user should have a **default quota of 15TB**, if you could not find your name there, please check if you have selected **/atlas/usatlas** in [the VO groups/roles](https://lcg-voms2.cern.ch:8443/voms/atlas/user/home.action).
+Every user should have a **default quota of 100TB**, if you could not find your name there, please check if you have selected **/atlas/usatlas** in [the VO groups/roles](https://lcg-voms2.cern.ch:8443/voms/atlas/user/home.action).
+For additional space if need beyond 100TB here is the [Request form]( https://a\
+tlas-lgdm.cern.ch/LocalDisk_Usage/USER/RequestFormUsage/)

 ### <span id="Dataset_replication_to_LOCALGROU"></span> Dataset Replication to LOCALGROUPDISK